 We focus on social justice for marginalized communities and, in particular, on elevating the voices and leadership of people from those communities.

-Because we believe that how we do our work fundamentally influences the results, we seek and encourage proposals that not only further our programs’ missions and goals but also come from organizations that:
+Because we believe that how we do our work fundamentally influences the results, we seek and encourage organizations that not only further our programs’ missions and goals but also:

 • pursue structural changes to root causes of race, class, and gender injustice